 Child Support

 Virginia uses a formula-based approach outlined in its state child support guidelines.
-The combined gross income of the parents and the number of children to be supported are used to calculate a basic support obligation.
+Child support is usually calculated using the combined gross income of the parents and the number of children to be supported are used to calculate a basic support obligation.

 Best Interests of The Child